 - 7.4.
-Where the regulatory body determines that the final decommissioning report submitted by the authorised party demonstrates that the achieved end state necessitates the application of restrictions on specific future uses, the site may be released from regulatory control for restricted use.
+Where the regulatory review of the final decommissioning report submitted by the authorised party concludes that the achieved end state necessitates the application of restrictions on specific future uses, the site may be released from regulatory control for restricted use.
 To implement these restrictions, some form of institutional control may be necessary (see para.
 2.14).
-Restrictions and any institutional controls should be implemented before the site is released. - 7.5.
+Restrictions and any institutional controls, as well as the responsibilities for their implementation should be defined before the site is released. - 7.5.
 Restricted use of a site denotes that the level of residual contamination is not sufficiently low to be compatible from a radiation protection perspective with all possible future uses of the site after its release.
-By imposing restrictions on possible future uses, it may be possible to release the site from regulatory control and to keep doses below the site dose release criterion. - 7.6.
+By imposing restrictions on possible future uses, it may be possible to release the site from regulatory control and to keep doses below the dose criterion for site release. - 7.6.
 Restrictions may limit the removal of materials from the site, the potential future uses of the site and/or the exposure pathways.
 Examples of restrictions on use include: - (a) Limits or prohibitions on public access or use; - (b) Limits or prohibitions on excavation works, such as ensuring that prior approval is needed; - (c) Limits or prohibitions on agricultural activities; - (d) Limits or prohibitions on the extraction and use of groundwater, such as limiting its use to industrial purposes. - 7.7.
 Responsibilities for implementing restrictions on use and institutional controls should be clearly defined.
 These responsibilities may be assigned to the owner of the site, the regulatory body or other authorities and institutions (e.g. for environmental protection).
 These responsibilities might also be assigned to a former operating organization. - 7.8.
 The time frame for restrictions on use and institutional controls, and also the administrative process to review, revise or lift these, or to extend their duration, should be set.
 Where necessary, organizations with responsibilities for restrictions should be able to seek the opinion of the regulatory body on matters relating to the restrictions.